Dr. Tom Colletti, DHSc, PA-C, DFAAPA; Jenna Rolfs, DMSc, PA-C; Jaqueline Perdue, DMSc, PA-C

 Conclusion: Brugada syndrome is a rare inherited dysrhythmia that predisposes patients to sudden cardiac death due to ventricular fibrillation.
 The most common genetic mutation associated is SCN5A, which is present in about 30% of patients diagnosed with BrS.
 BrS most commonly affects males of Asian descent.
 Pharmacologic therapy, ICD implantation, and radiofrequency ablation is the recommended treatment.
 Further research is needed to determine the prevalence of BrS in asymptomatic patients and other associated genetic abnormalities.

 Lower A. Brugada Syndrome: A Clinical Review.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.